IBM/transition-amr-parser/README.md

 2. Two structured sequence-to-sequence models able to encode the parse state.
 This includes stack-LSTM and the stack-Transformer.

-Current version is `0.3.0`.
+Current version is `0.3.2`.
 Initial commit developed by Miguel Ballesteros and Austin Blodgett while at IBM.
+Current [contributors](https://github.ibm.com/mnlp/transition-amr-parser/graphs/contributors).

 ## Using the Parser

-- The simplest is to use our endpoint (GRPC service) check [services](https://github.ibm.com/mnlp/transition-amr-parser/wiki/Parsing-Services)
+- To test an idea for few sentences, use our web interfaces, see [services](https://github.ibm.com/mnlp/transition-amr-parser/wiki/Parsing-Services)
-- to install through the Watson-NLP artifactory, see the [wiki](https://github.ibm.com/mnlp/transition-amr-parser/wiki/Installing-the-python-package-through-Artifactory)
+- In the same page you have GRPC service URLs that require only a minor client side install
 - to install the parser locally, see below.
 If you have acess to the CCC there are installers for x86/PPC and pre-trained models available, see the [wiki](https://github.ibm.com/mnlp/transition-amr-parser/wiki/Installing-in-CCC).

 Note the the parser consumes word-tokenized text.
 It is not greatly affected by